Mary Ann's Diet: (Whole Food Plant Based, Low Acrylamide, No Dirty Dozen Pesticides)

 1 tsp sesame seeds

-1/8 c raw almonds (almonds are high in acrylamides because they naturally contain more asparagine) (x 2 x 3.5 = 0.9 c)
+1/8 c raw, soaked, dehydrated almonds (almonds are high in acrylamides because they naturally contain more asparagine) (x 2 x 3.5 = 0.9 c)

 1 tsp raw local honey (helps with allergies and coughs) (x 2 x 3.5 =7 tsp, 0 bottles needed)